Who are we if we are not our bodies, nor our self-talk?

 Our society maintains order by conforming to the

-written will of higher authorities.
+written rules of higher authorities.
 We earn rewards by hard work and

 discipline.
 We bring order to our world, because we know what is right